Research Office of the Reich Air Ministry: Founding

 The FA was a Nazi Party civilian organization, unlike complementary organizations that existed at the time, e.g. OKW/Chi, which were military in nature.
 For security purposes, a small number of individuals, who were civilians, were ordered to wear German Luftwaffe uniforms.
 This was to ensure fruitful communication between signals intelligence.

 The original unit consisted of eight men when it was established on 10 April 1933.
 Later, as the agency expanded, an additional 33 cryptographers, most with Nazi leanings, would be "poached" from the Supreme Command of the Armed Forces, the OKW/Chi cipher bureau, at the time when OKW/Chi itself was facing a severe personnel shortage.
 This caused considerable friction between the two agencies.
 The FA was located in an attic in Göring's Air Ministry building and later moved to a building in Behrendstrasse, Berlin.
-It then moved again in late 1933 to the Hotel am Knie in Chariottenberg.
+It then moved again in late 1933 to the Hotel am Knie in Charlottenburg.
 In 1934 and 1935 it occupied a converted housing complex called the Schiller Colonnades at 116-124 Schillerstrase.
 Forced to evacuate Berlin due to the heavy Allied bombing, by January 1945 most of the unit had moved to Breslau and Luebben (site of an intercept station) and Jueterbog.
 By March, the remnants were sent to Kaufbeuren with a small group moving to Rosenheim.
 By this point the FA had shrunk from around 2000 personnel down to 450 with 100 at Rosenheim.
 At Kaufbeuren it occupied a block of six buildings at the airfield barracks on the local airfield, secured by the 289th Combat Engineers.
 The FA had been disbanded and all documents burned shortly before the arrival of the American Army.
 A small handful of documents discovered after an extensive search provided confirmation of the existence of the FA and provided a basic outline of its organization.